 Main Subheading

 Understanding the potential causes of a lump behind your knee that aren't Baker's cysts requires a closer look at the anatomy and possible conditions affecting the popliteal fossa.
-While Baker's cysts are fluid-filled sacs that protrude behind the knee due to underlying joint issues like arthritis or cartilage tears, other lumps may involve different tissues and have entirely different origins.
+Practically speaking, while Baker's cysts are fluid-filled sacs that protrude behind the knee due to underlying joint issues like arthritis or cartilage tears, other lumps may involve different tissues and have entirely different origins.
 These can range from benign masses to more concerning conditions that necessitate prompt medical attention.

 Comprehensive Overview